 Saturday, 09.06.2018 – Trip to Sertar

-At 11:40 we reached a police checkpoint in the village Wengda which is approximately 90 km away from Larung Gar.
-After 550 km wild ride through the mountains, the police didn’t allow us to enter the area.
+At 11:40 p.m. we reached a police checkpoint in the village Wengdazhen which is approximately 90 km away from Larung Gar.
+After 550 km and almost 12 hours on the road through the mountains, the police didn’t allow us to enter the area.
 The reason they gave us:

 “There is a lot of construction ongoing and we need to protect our foreign guests.
 But next year it will be back open again.“

 We turned the car and searched for a hotel where we could stay for the night.
-With some help of locals and a farmer couple we where able to pass the checkpoint at night and reached early morning Larung Gar.
+Without exposing to much details of how we managed to get to Larung Gar although I would only like to emphasis how incredible friendly and supportive the locals where!
+With some help of them and a farmer couple we where able to pass the checkpoint at night and reached early morning Larung Gar.

 Sunday, 10.06.2018 – Larung Gar

-Since it was early morning we checked in in the first available hotel where the interior wasn’t in the best condition.
+Since it was early morning when we arrived in the city/village we checked-in in the first available hotel where the interior wasn’t in the best condition.
 It was just enough to finish the night.
 We both where still tired from the trip and the elevation of 4,000 m did also show some effect.

 After the burial, we walked several km as advised by the locals along the mountains to our final destination.
 In this height and under consideration that we are both no real hikers, it was challenging.
 But we did it…

-After a walk through the area of the Larung Gar monastery, we checked into a local hotel in.
-We both suffered from the height and due tot he old beds with hard springs we had a horrible sleepless night.
+We both where extremely exhausted and we suffered from the height.
+But due tot he old beds with hard springs we had a horrible sleepless night.